For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Every year we run our National Student Money Survey.
 And, every year, we find that the Maintenance Loan isn’t big enough.

-Our latest survey found the average monthly shortfall between Maintenance Loans and student living costs is £582.
-As such, nearly two in three (64%) students in the survey said their Maintenance Loan isn’t enough.
+In our latest survey, the average monthly shortfall between Maintenance Loans and student living costs was around £504.
+As such, nearly three in five (58%) students in the survey said their Maintenance Loan isn’t enough.

 So, sadly, you’ll likely need some extra funding while at uni.